 East Fork Campground

-East Fork State Park features 386 pet-friendly campsites available for tents and RVs year-round.
-The campsites are divided between East Fork Electric and East Fork Full Hook-Ups.
-Some campsites just provide electricity, while others offer full hookups.
-Amenities at the campground include a shower house, restrooms, and a dump station and each site has a paved or gravel pad.
-You'll be near nature trails and a playground.
+East Fork State Park features over 400 pet-friendly campsites available for tents and RVs year-round.
+Every campsite provides electric hookups, and 23 sites offer full hookups.
+Amenities at the campground include a shower house, restrooms, drinking water, and a dump station.
+Every site has a paved or gravel pad.
+You'll also be close to nature trails and a playground.
 If you are camping with the whole family you can also enjoy access to a mini-golf course, nature center, and basketball courts.
-All sites are pet-friendly.
-You can book your campsite up to six months in advance.
-RVs and trailers up to 40 feet long are permitted.
+You can reserve your campsite up to six months in advance.

 East Fork Horse Camp

 If you are bringing your horses with you on your camper trip to East Fork State Park, you can stay overnight at the East Fork Horse Camp.
-There are 17 electric sites available.
-Amenities at this campsite include showers, restrooms, and a dump station.
+There are 17 electric sites available for equestrians.
+Amenities at these campsites include showers, restrooms, and a dump station.

-Some campsites are only available on first-come, first-served basis.
-So if you are making a spontaneous trip to East Fork State Park you might just be able to snag a spot.
+Over 30 campsites are only available on a first-come, first-served basis.
+So if you are making a spontaneous trip to East Fork State Park, you might just be able to snag a spot.

 Seasonal activities in East Fork State Park

-If you are an avid equestrian you will love the opportunity to hit the trails at East Fork State Park.
+If you are an avid equestrian, you will love the opportunity to hit the trails at East Fork State Park.
 This state park offers five trails that range from easy to moderate.
-Enjoy riding through the park and soaking in the amazing scenery all around you.
+While you enjoy riding through the park, you'll also be able to soak in the amazing scenery all around you.
 While corrals are not available, there is an equestrian campsite available with 17 sites offering electricity.
+See the campsite section above for more details if you are planning to bring your horse to camp overnight.

-You'll want to pack your good hiking boots in the camper since there are 12 hiking trails to choose from at East Fork State Park that vary in difficulty.
-If you are looking for an easy hike or stroll check out the Pin Oak Trail.
-This is a three-mile trail that will take you by the lake, through spectacular scenery of trees and plants, and provide a great way to spot some of the wildlife that lives here.
-For a more moderate hike, head out on the nine-mile Twin Bridges Bridle Trail, which will take you through trees, around and down hills, and provides amazing lake views.
+You'll want to pack your good hiking boots in the camper since there are 12 trails to choose from at East Fork State Park that vary in difficulty.
+If you are looking for an easy hike or stroll, check out the Pin Oak Trail.
+This is a three-mile trail that will take you by the lake and provide a great way to spot some of the wildlife that lives here.
+For a more moderate hike, head out on the nine-mile Twin Bridges Bridle Trail, which offers wooded and lakeside scenery.

-Should you have an ache for fishing don't forget to pack your fishing rod in your RV.
-Head on down to the open water areas of the lake and try your luck in reeling in Hybrid striped bass.
-Unsure of what bait to use on these beauties, try chicken liver, live shad, or plump, juicy night crawlers.
+Should you have an ache for fishing, don't forget to pack your fishing rod in your motorhome.
+Head on down to the open water areas of the lake and try your luck at reeling in Hybrid striped bass.
+Unsure of what bait to use on these beauties, try chicken liver, live shad, or plump, juicy nightcrawlers.
 Don't forget that even though it is the off-season, a valid fishing license is required if you are a resident over the age of 16.
 Don't fret you out-of-towners, a nonresident license is available for one day, three days, or one year.